Tensors are recursive cubes all the way down

 Tensor intuition

-Tensor sounds like abstract math.
-It is.
-But to understand AI concepts like LLMs, Transformers, and Stable Diffusion, you do not need a PhD in quantum neutrino fields.
-Tensors are grids of numbers with named axes.
+Tensors are abstract math, but the useful intuition is simpler: they are grids of numbers with named axes.
+To understand AI concepts like LLMs, Transformers, and Stable Diffusion, you do not need a PhD in quantum neutrino fields.
 The dimension count is how many indices you need to locate one value: a scalar is a point, a vector is a line, a matrix is a plane, and adding an axis gives a cube.
 Add time or batch and you are in 4D and 5D.
 Add a few more dimensions and maybe you are studying superstring theory.
 These are still coordinate lists, but our spatial intuition starts to fade.

 Note